celsiusnarhwal/pekora/docs/calculate.md

 contain three types of values: **permission values**, **operators**, and **comparators**.

 !!! tip
-You don't have to quote a Pekora expresssion that only contains one value.
-You should probably get in the habit of doing so anyway, though.
+    You don't have to quote a Pekora expresssion that only contains one value. `pekora calc "3072"`, for instance, is just as valid as `pekora calc 3072`.

 ## Permission Values